gmc-code/PC-app-development/docs/tk_widgets/tk_text.rst

             .. tab-item:: Q1

-                Modify the given Tkinter code to change the following options to use a background color of light yellow, a text color to dark green, a border width to 2, a border style of "groove" and disabled state so it can't be edited.
+                Modify the given Tkinter code to change the following options to use a background color of light yellow, a text color of dark green, a border width of 2, a border style of "groove" and disabled state so it can't be edited.

                 .. code-block:: python